tobiakatmac/DataScienceMOOC/Getting and cleaning data course project/CodeBook.md

 Getting and Cleaning Data Course Project
 ----------------------------------------

+NOTE: data frames are denoted by *data frame*

-There are two data set:
+There are two data frames:
 1. *data* contains the participant ID, activity and mean & standard deviation over one sliding window of the sensor signals
 2. *dataSummary* a summary of the data with the averaged values grouped by participant ID and by activity